 2) Contributions will be used mainly to administer the Association and to organize meetings of members.

 § 6 Organs of the Association

 § 7 Meetings of members

-1) The executive committee must call an ordinary meeting of members at last once a year.
+1) The board must call an ordinary meeting of members at last once a year.

-2) An extraordinary meeting of members is to be called by the executive committee if the interests of the Association should require this, or if requested by a quarter of the full members who must state their reasons.
+2) An extraordinary meeting of members is to be called by the board if the interests of the Association should require this, or if requested by a quarter of full members who must state their reasons.

-4) The meeting of members can take decisions provided that at least half of the full members are present, including 2 of the 3 members of the executive committee.
-If the executive committee is unable to reach a decision, it is obliged to call another meeting with the same agenda within four weeks.
-Decisions can be taken at this meeting provided that at least 2 members of the executive committee are present.
+4) The meeting of members can take decisions provided that at least 20% of the full members are present, plus 1 of the 3 members of the board.
+In the absence of a quorum, the board is obliged to call another meeting with the same agenda within four weeks as per 7.3.
+Decisions can be taken at this meeting provided that at least 2 members of the board are present.